 So, what questions still need to be answered?

-We are cautiously optimistic that we will be able to run many of our programs this summer and with everyone out of school for an extended period and us all living cooped up, this summer could be the MOST important one of all to get socially, emotionally and educationally engaged.
+We are very optimistic that we will be able to run voyages on all three of our vessels this fall and with everyone out of school for an extended period and us all living cooped up, this summer could be the MOST important one of all to get socially, emotionally and educationally engaged.